Yyonging/asyncsched/README.md

-The asyncsched module defines some class which implements a general purpose event scheduler. some useful async schedule class that refer to the standard library `sched`.
+The asyncscheduler module defines some class which implements a general purpose event scheduler. some useful async schedule class that refer to the standard library `sched`.
 AsyncPrioritySchedule use the same namedtuple and the same interface to the `sched`. if u do not need the priority attribute.
 AsyncSchedule, PrefSchdule is perfer to use.